rakhiagr/Splitwise/README.md

 # Splitwise
-Created a C++ program which works as Splitwise where we can divide our transactions among the group.
+Created a C++ programs which works as Splitwise where we can divide our transactions among the group.
+It even simplifies the transactions for easy calculations.